 Shoulder injuries are a common problem we treat at Michigan Surgery Specialists.
 Unlike some other conditions, injuries of the shoulder are not limited to a particular age group or demographic.
 They can occur in a young athlete during a sporting event, or an elderly person experiencing a slip and fall accident.
-In this article, Shoulder Specialist Dr. Matthew Yousif helps us break down some of the most common shoulder injuries that we see in office and we will outline what the recovery process looks like for these conditions.
+In this article we will break down some of the most common shoulder injuries that we see in office and we will outline what the recovery process looks like for these conditions.

 Types of Shoulder Injuries: